 Software vendors are stalling the enterprise’s ability to make that leap to a digital workplace because of the way they do business with their customers — organizations that need the right software and services to survive the next chapter of their lives.

-The world of work has changed exponentially due to coronavirus, but the way enterprises engage with vendors to buy the software and tools they need to deal with such a quick and unprecedented shift in operations hasn’t changed.
+The world of work has changed drastically due to the pandemic and advances in tech, but the way enterprises engage with vendors to buy the software and tools they need to deal with this shift in operations hasn’t changed.
 And that’s the problem.
 While everything around us has changed, the way we sell the critical thing that enables long-term success and a pivot to the future digital workplace—software—hasn’t changed at all.

 Ripping up the rulebook of traditional enterprise sales